-Munchies are a well-known side effect of marijuana, industrial hemp’s close cousin, but does cbd make you hungry?
-CBD and appetite definitely have a working relationship, but it’s not as simple as the popular depiction of the munchies.
+Munchies are a well-known side effect of marijuana, industrial hemp’s close cousin, but does CBD make you hungry?
+CBD and appetite have a working relationship, but it’s not as simple as the popular depiction of the munchies.
 In order to understand how CBD affects your diet, it helps to understand how CBD works and what causes the munchies.

 Cannabidiol Is Not Marijuana

 While it has long been lumped in with its psychoactive cousin, industrial hemp and marijuana are different.
 Both are part of the cannabis genus and contain the same cannabinoids, but their composition is vastly different.
 Industrial hemp has less than 0.3% THC by weight; this is compared to marijuana, with THC concentrations over 30%.
 This means that CBD derived from industrial hemp won’t get you “high,” but it’s also related to the difference in the THC vs. CBD appetite relationship.
 Does CBD or THC increase appetite?